mjordan/islandora_bagger/README.md

 1. Start the web server, as above, if not already started.
 1. Run `curl -v -H "Islandora-Node-ID: 4" http://127.0.0.1:8001/api/createbag`.
 Your response will be a JSON string containing the node ID, the Bag's location, and an ISO8601 timestamp of when the Bag was created, e.g. `{"nid":"4","location":"http:\/\/example.com\/bags\/4.zip","created":"2019-05-06T19:31:33-0700"}`

-This API is in its earliest stages of development and will change before it is ready for production use.
+This API is in its early stages of development and will change before it is ready for production use.
 For example, the API lacks credential-based authentication.
 In the meantime, using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

-## Making Bags downloadable
+### Making Bags downloadable

-If you want to provide a way for Islanodora users to download Bags they have created, you can configure Islandora Bagger like this:
+As described in the previous section, the location of each Bag is available via Islandora Bagger's REST interface.
+If you want to use this information to provide a way to download Bags from Islandora Bagger, follow these steps:

 * In the Bag-specific configuration file
   1. Make sure the `serialize` option is set to `zip` or `tgz` (only serialized Bags can be downloaded).
   1. Make sure the `log_bag_location` option is set to `true`.
-  1. Make sure the directory specified in the `output_dir` settings file is exposed to the web.
+  1. Make sure the directory specified in the `output_dir` option is exposed to the web.
-* In `config/services.yml`
+* In Islandora Bagger's `config/services.yml` file
-  1. make sure the `app.bag.download.prefix` parameter contains the hostname/path leading to the directory specified in the settings file's `output_dir` option.
+  1. make sure the `app.bag.download.prefix` parameter contains the hostname/path leading to the directory specified in the configuration file's `output_dir` option.

-`GET` requests to the REST API will now return `location` values that contain URLs that combine the path specified in ``app.bag.download.prefix` with the serialized Bag's filename.
+`GET` requests to the REST API will now return `location` values that contain URLs that combine the path specified in `app.bag.download.prefix` with the serialized Bag's filename.

-This is obviously insecure, since anyone with access to the directory where the Bags are stored for download will have access to them.
-Please join the discussion at #17 if you have a suggestion on implementing more robust security on Bag downloads.
+This is obviously insecure, since anyone who knows the location of the directory where the Bags are exposed for download will have access to them.
+Please join the discussion at [this issue](https://github.com/mjordan/islandora_bagger/issues/17) if you have a suggestion on implementing more robust security on Bag downloads.

 ## The queue